 Is it legal to work long hours?

 ADIs’ hours are not restricted in the same way as (for example) an HGV driver’s are, so yes, it’s legal for them to work long hours.
 However, the conditions attached to the green badge mean that an instructor mustn’t provide dangerous tuition or engage in illegal or unprofessional activities.
 If you are tired or stressed there is a very real danger that you might miss dangerous situations or even fall asleep – and that would have very serious legal implications.
 At best, you’d lose pupils and not get new work coming in.
-At worst, you could lose your licence to teach or even end up in jail.
+At worst, you could lose your licence to teach, end up in jail, or even be killed.

 What amounts to “long hours” is different for everyone.
-Some may struggle to do any more than 20-25 hours, whereas others might easily cope with 40.
+Some may struggle to do more than 20-25 hours, whereas others might easily cope with 40.
+In my case, it was consistently doing 40-hour weeks for a while with one or two peaking at over 50 that made me decide to build in slack ones once I was established.

 Can I make more profit if I reduce my overheads?

 Of course you can.
 The real question is which overheads, and by how much?
-Driving instruction is a mature business, and what you charge, spend, and earn as profit falls into a fairly narrow pre-defined range.
-You can’t just go out and charge £40 an hour when everyone else is doing it for £23 and expect to stay in business; if fuel costs the rest of the country £1 per litre then that’s approximately what you’re going to have to pay for it; and if a typical instructor drives 10-20 miles per lesson, someone who tries halving that without a bloody good reason will find themselves back stacking shelves at Tesco in no time at all.
-All you can do is find the best balance between enough work and minimising your expenses.
+Driving instruction is a mature business, and any trick or USP which is likely to increase work or cut costs has already been tried, evaluated, and built into the costing model.
+As a result, what you charge, spend, and earn as profit falls into a fairly narrow pre-defined range.
+You can’t just go out and charge £40 an hour when everyone else is doing it for £25 and expect to stay in business.
+If fuel costs the rest of the country £1.20 per litre then that’s pretty much what you’re going to have to pay for it; and if a typical instructor drives 10-20 miles per lesson, someone in the same location who tries halving that without a bloody good reason will find themselves back stacking shelves at Tesco in no time at all.
+All you can do is find the best balance between enough work and minimising your expenses within this mature framework.
 This is the basis of a simple, successful business.
-You shouldn’t be considering extremes – they’ve already been evaluated, which is why they are pre-defined and within a narrow range.

 Can I cut my fuel consumption to reduce my overheads?